aryan-cs/project-plastic/README.md

 - Verified that mealworms are able to sustain themselves on a pure styrofoam diet
 - Styrofoam group did not turn to cannibalism, organic group often did
 - Mealworms shy away from heat (temperatures greater than 80°F) and operate best around 75°F
+- Classifier works best with a black background

 ## Visuals